-HE latest Ferranti booklet contains full THE latest Ferranti bookiet contains a specifications of all their receivers, electric.

-The various clocks and extension speakers.
+'HE latest Ferranti booklet contains full THE latest Ferranti bookiet contains and specifications of all their receivers, electric clocks and extension speakers.
 The various items are illustrated in natural colours and this, together with the comprehensive specifications, enables a very true idea to be obtained of the models.
 The sets embody a most useful asset in the form of the all-in visible control which shows at a glance everything you wish to know regarding the adjustment of the receiver.
-238 Here "Observer" reviews the latest booklets and folders issued by well-known manufacturers.
+238 Here "Observer" reviews the latest booklets and folders issued by well-known manufac-turers.
 If you want copies of any or all of them FREE OF CHARGE, just send a postcard giving the index numbers of the catalogues required (shown at the end of each paragraph) to "Postcard Radio Literature," AMATEUR WIRELESS, 58-61 Fetter Lane, E.C.4.
-"Observer" will see that you get all the literature ver" will see that you get all the literature you desire.
-Please write your name and address in block letters.
+"Obserwill see that you get all the literature desire.
+Please write your name and you desire. address in block letters.